talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

 <a name="getLoyaltyBalances"></a>
 # **getLoyaltyBalances**
-> LoyaltyBalances getLoyaltyBalances(loyaltyProgramId, integrationId, endDate)
+> LoyaltyBalances getLoyaltyBalances(loyaltyProgramId, integrationId, endDate, subledgerId)

 Get customer&#39;s loyalty points

 Retrieve loyalty ledger balances for the given Integration ID in the specified loyalty program.
-You can filter balances by date.
-If no filtering options are applied, you retrieve all loyalty balances on the current date for the given integration ID.
-Loyalty balances are calculated when Talon.One receives your request using the points stored in our database, so retrieving a large number of balances at once can impact performance.  **Note:** For more information, see: - [Managing card-based loyalty program data](https://docs.talon.one/docs/product/loyalty-programs/card-based/managing-loyalty-cards) - [Managing profile-based loyalty program data](https://docs.talon.one/docs/product/loyalty-programs/profile-based/managing-pb-lp-data)
+You can filter balances by date and subledger ID.  **Note**: If no filtering options are applied, you retrieve all loyalty balances on the current date for the given integration ID.
+Loyalty balances are calculated when Talon.One receives your request using the points stored in our database, so retrieving a large number of balances at once can impact performance.
+For more information, see: - [Managing card-based loyalty program data](https://docs.talon.one/docs/product/loyalty-programs/card-based/managing-loyalty-cards) - [Managing profile-based loyalty program data](https://docs.talon.one/docs/product/loyalty-programs/profile-based/managing-pb-lp-data)

 ### Example
 ```java